 A. Paganism is an umbrella term for a large number of spiritual paths, which are commonly Earth or Nature centered, focused on this life or world (as opposed to some “Otherworld” or afterlife), and often polytheistic.
 In the context used here for “Naturalistic Paganism”, Paganism refers to practices common in Pagan religions such as Wicca, especially the Wheel of the Year.
 The Wheel of the Year (along with the compass directions) can be used to represent many ideas.

 Q. Do Naturalistic Pagans or Atheopagans make up the majority of Pagans?

 A. No. Most Pagans believe in things that are not part of a naturalistic worldview, such as reincarnation, literal gods, spirits, divination, etc. We don’t have data on the actual number of Naturalistic Pagans, but it appears to be small.
 That’s OK.
 We generally get along well with other kinds of Pagans.

 Q. What holidays do you observe?

-A. Many of us celebrate the 8 holidays (Sabbaths) on the Wheel of the Year (the solstices and equinoxes, plus the cross-quarter holidays which are at the points between the solstices and equinoxes).
-Because these are real astronomical events, they feel more like real holidays than dates made up by people.
+A. Many of us celebrate the 8 holidays (Sabbaths) on the Wheel of the Year (the solstices and equinoxes, plus the cross-quarter holidays which are at the midpoints between the solstices and equinoxes).
+Because these are real astronomical events, they feel more like real holidays to us than dates made up by people.
 We also celebrate rites of passage such as naming or welcoming ceremonies for babies, passages into adulthood, handfastings (weddings), etc. And then there are some fun holidays we celebrate “just because”, like Pi Day (March 14).